-According to the latest report by IMARC Group, titled “Alpha 1 Antitrypsin Deficiency Treatment Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025,” the global alpha 1 antitrypsin deficiency treatment market size reached US$ 1.46 Billion in 2019.
+According to the latest report by IMARC Group, titled “Alpha 1 Antitrypsin Deficiency Treatment Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027,” the global alpha 1 antitrypsin deficiency treatment market reached a value of US$ 1.7 Billion in 2021.
 Alpha 1 antitrypsin deficiency (AAT) is an inherited condition wherein the body fails to produce an adequate amount of AAT, a protein that protects the lungs and liver from the harmful effects of other proteins.
 Its deficiency often leads to liver cirrhosis, emphysema diseases and chronic obstructive pulmonary diseases (COPD).
 Some of its common symptoms include tiredness, vision problems, weight loss, shortness of breath, repeated lung infections and rapid heartbeat on standing.
 AAT deficiency is nowadays treated using different therapeutic methods, such as corticosteroids, oxygen therapy, bronchodilators and augmentation therapy.

 We are regularly tracking the direct effect of COVID-19 on the market, along with the indirect influence of associated industries.
 These observations will be integrated into the report.